ucsb-cs56-projects/cs56-networking-chat/README.md

 * The ChangeNickname button is not working due to refactor of online status of users
 * Using the delete user button for a chat room does not properly work and may cause errors
 * The server sometimes says the wrong number of log in even if the same user log out then log in
-* Can only use the databse with gradle build

 ### Notes about project
 * Currently we add the support for a real database (with support of gradle) and support of gradle and
 * The Chatroom implementation is very basic and lacks a lot of functionality of a full chat room including: adding users, responding to a group message, removing users, chatroom display name.
 * We strongly recommend you that before start this project, go through codes and also the knowledge of socket connection between server and client (see the book).
+Additionally, we think it would be the best way if you learn some knowledge for database and server run.
+Most of the functions are completed, so it means that it may require you a lot of new things to implement.
+Debugging in this program also may take some time.

+### Furture implementation
+* You may implement a real database.
+* You can add functions with sending images or even videos.
+* Add function of sending emojis.
+* Try to fix some main bugs.